Modular structure in labour networks reveals skill basins: Results

-In Figure \ref{fig2} E and F we examine more closely the relationship between our industry clusters (for two distinct resolutions) and the official NACE one-digit sector classification.
-Specifically, we show the number of industries by sector and cluster.
-We observe that while manufacturing, retail and business activities span a large number of clusters (for both resolutions), many other sectors are more concentrated.
-For example, finance, hospitality and public administration industries are largely concentrated in single clusters.
-Taking a cluster perspective, we observe clear groupings of sectors.
-For example, at $\tau=3$, a large number of finance industries are grouped with some business, real estate and manufacturing industries (cluster 12).

-Next, we wish to examine in more detail the structure of the partitions found as the resolution parameter increases.
-Specifically, if a node community persists over a range of scales, as other communities merge into larger groupings, then we can deduce that this community exhibits high internal connectivity and weak connections to other clusters.
+We wish to examine in more detail the structure of the partitions found as the resolution parameter increases.
+Specifically, if a node community persists over a range of resolutions or scales, as other communities merge into larger groupings, then we can deduce that this community exhibits particularly high internal connectivity and weak connections to other clusters.
 On the other hand, if a node community merges quickly at a relatively low value of the resolution parameter, then this cluster enjoys stronger connections to other communities in the network.
-A dendrogram, seen in Figure \ref{fig2b} A, quantifies this merging process\footnote{The partitions generated by the community detection algorithm are not strictly nested.
-A simple majority rule is deployed here to produce the dendrogram.} beginning at $\tau=3$.
-We observe that eventually, as the resolution parameter increases, all clusters are merged into a large single cluster ($\tau=15$).
+A dendrogram, seen in Figure \ref{fig1} D, quantifies this merging process\footnote{The partitions generated by the community detection algorithm are not strictly nested.
+A simple majority rule is deployed here to produce the dendrogram.}.
+We observe that eventually, as the resolution parameter increases, all clusters are merged into a large single cluster by $\tau=14$.

-We observe that finance and the public sector remain distinct, merging at resolution $\tau=10$.
-This combined cluster remains distinct until resolution $\tau=15$ signifying, as previously observed, a deep division between complex services and the rest of the economy.
-On the other hand retail, hospitality and food are closely integrated and merge early between resolution $\tau=6$ and $\tau=8$.
-Manufacturing is more varied, with some clusters remaining distinct until resolution $\tau=10-12$.
-At resolution $\tau=13$ the manufacturing cluster merges with retail, hospitality and food before combining with complex services at resolution $\tau=15$.
-Some relationships are fascinating and most likely particular to the Irish case.
-For example, during boom times, the air-transport industry (see \cite{skelly2019narrow}) and in particular private helicopter transport has long been associated with wealthy businessmen and so it is not surprising to see it merge early with finance.